 Healthy thinking leads to healthy behavior.

-Decision Point Center’s Cognitive Behavioral Therapy (CBT) is based on the theory that internal factors such as thoughts and feelings cause certain behaviors as opposed to external people, things or situations.
+Decision Point Center’s Cognitive Behavioral Therapy (CBT) is based on the theory that internal factors such as thoughts and feelings cause certain behaviors as opposed to external people, things or situations causing them.
 Cognitive Behavioral Therapy works to help modify the way that each client thinks, feels, and acts in a positive way even when the influences around them remain negative.

 Cognitive Behavioral Therapy (CBT) focuses on learning effective skills to enhance coping, both behaviorally and cognitively.
 Simply put, Cognitive Behavioral Therapy works on changing the thinking process.